mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 #### Database User and Permission Configuration

-Below are provided instead the commands to create a user dedicated for CDC operations, granting the proper permissions.
+The commands to create a dedicated user to CDC operations, granting the proper permissions, are provided here below.

 ```sql
 -- CDC Configurations (replace variables identified with double curly braces with their correct value)